awpalex/awpalex.github.io/content/posts/clickfix.md

 ![](/images/run.png)

 Looking at the IP the command connects to, we can see the IP 84.200.154[.]155 is registered to firstcolo GmbH in Germany.
 This is registered as a Data Centre IP, and multiple vendors on VirusTotal have marked this as a malicious IP.
+Some hosting providers are much slower than others when it comes to responding to abuse reports - and threat actors know this.
+Even if you can successfully get a malicious site taken down it is trivial for an attacker to set up another.

 The malicious .txt file that the command downloads is an obfuscated PowerShell script.